davidgun1000/Code-for-Posterior-probabilities-of-Lorenz-and-stochastic-dominance-/README.md

 # Code-for-Posterior-probabilities-of-Lorenz-and-stochastic-dominance-
-This is the code for the paper "Posterior probabilities of Lorenz and stochastic dominance for Australian income distributions"
+This repository contains the MATLAB code for the paper:

-David Gunawan, William Griffiths, and Duangkamon Chotikapanich (2021) Economic Record.
+"Posterior Probabilities of Lorenz and Stochastic Dominance for Australian Income Distributions" David Gunawan, William Griffiths, and Duangkamon Chotikapanich (2021) The Economic Record, 97(317), pp. 397–419.

+🔧 Main Script
-The main code is main_prog.m.
+The main script is:

-The main code will generate the posterior probabilities of Lorenz and stochastic dominance.
+main_prog.m — Computes the posterior probabilities of Lorenz and stochastic dominance between two income distributions.

-Please read the paper for more information.
+Please refer to the paper for full methodological details and interpretation of results.

-The user needs to supply their own data.
-You need two years of income data with their sampling weights and supply them in the form of two .mat files.

-In each .mat file, you need two variables, one for income variable and one for the sampling weight.
-The main_prog.m will give the posterior probabilities of Lorenz and stochastic dominance. income_overall_2001_used.mat and income_overall_2010_used.mat are the examples of required data for the program.
-They are simulated data.
+📂 Input Requirements
+The user must supply their own data in the form of two .mat files — one for each year (or group) being compared.
+Each file should contain:

+A variable representing income

+A variable representing the corresponding sampling weights

+Example:
+Example files included in this repository:

+income_overall_2001_used.mat

+income_overall_2010_used.mat

+These files contain simulated data to illustrate the required format.
+You should replace them with your own income and weight data for actual analysis.

+📝 Notes
+The code assumes that both income and sampling weights are stored as column vectors.

+The script outputs posterior probabilities for:

+Lorenz dominance

+First-order stochastic dominance

+Second-order stochastic dominance